freeCodeCamp/guide/README.md

 Articles should be written with short, clear sentences, and use as little jargon as necessary.
 All jargon should be defined immediately in plain English.

-The introduction paragraph should only be 1-2 sentences long and be a simple explanation of the main topic.
+The introduction paragraph should only be 1-2 sentences long and act as a simple explanation of the main topic.
 It should limit the use of any links to other Guide articles, as they can be distracting.

 Keep paragraphs short (around 1-4 sentences).
 People are more likely to read several short paragraphs over a wall of text.